MooreThreads/MooER/README.md

 The LLM code was borrowed from [Qwen2](https://github.com/QwenLM/Qwen2).

-Our training and inference codes are adapted from [SLAM-LLM](https://github.com/X-LANCE/SLAM-LLM).
+Our training and inference codes are adapted from [SLAM-LLM](https://github.com/X-LANCE/SLAM-LLM) and [Wenet](https://github.com/wenet-e2e/wenet).

 We also got inspiration from other open-source repositories like [whisper](https://github.com/openai/whisper) and [SeamlessM4T](https://github.com/facebookresearch/seamless_communication).
 We would like to thank all the authors and contributors for their innovative ideas and codes.